-British Columbia's oil and gas industry depends on pipelines for the distribution of products such as natural gas, water and oil.
-Pipelines are recognized as a safe and efficient mode of transportation, and secure operation is essential to protecting public safety and the environment.
+British Columbia's energy resource industry depends on pipelines for the distribution of products such as natural gas, water and oil.
+Pipelines are recognized as a safe and efficient mode of transportation and secure operation is essential to protecting public safety and the environment.

-This report provides a statistical overview of pipelines regulated by the BC Energy Regulator (BCER) in the 2022 calendar year.
+This report provides a statistical overview of pipelines regulated by the BCER in the 2023 calendar year.
 It includes data on types of pipelines, lengths, uses and overall pipeline incident rates.
-The multi-stage life cycle of a pipeline is explained, and incident response protocols are outlined.
-It also summarizes the Integrity Management Program, a documented framework outlining the practices by which permit holders test and maintain pipelines to mitigate potential integrity issues.
+The multi-stage life cycle of a pipeline is explained and incident response protocols are outlined.
+It also summarizes the Integrity Management Program, a documented framework outlining the practices by which permit holders inspect and maintain pipelines to mitigate potential integrity issues.